 Recent projects have included the rhythms of smell (Manuel Gomez-Ramirez, advised by Professor Bard Ermentrout) and autohomeomorphisms of the plane and Cantor set (Rolf Suabedissen, advised by Professors Paul Gartside and Bob Heath).

-Students considering a major in the Mathematics Department should speak with an advisor in the department as soon as possible.
+Students considering a major in the Department of Mathematics should speak with an advisor in the department as soon as possible.
 To arrange an advising appointment, visit the mathematics receptionist in room 301 of Thackeray Hall or call the department at 412-624-8375.